At the high level installing electric car charging at home is a simple project

 Will having a 200+ mile range electric car mean your driving habits change?
 It may because you'll be tempted, and should, take it on longer trips.
 But would your daily commute change?
 That's unlikely.

 But some of you are anxiously saying "BUT WAIT, I drive 300 miles a day".
 Maybe you're a Real Estate agent, or you drive for Lyft, or you're a mobile agent of some other kind, and you really are driving all day long every day.
 Your needs are way beyond what most of us need.
 Those driving this much truly need higher power charging at home.
 Even 6 kiloWatt charging, which might supply 200-250 miles range overnight, might not be enough.
-Some electric cars support 40 amps charging (requiring a 50 amp circuit) or even 80 amps charging (requiring a 100 amp circuit).

 Reiterating - how much electrical service capacity will YOU need for electric car charging?

 Electrical service capacity is expensive.
 Your budget may dictate minimizing this cost, and therefore you must go with lower power charging stations.
-Or you may decide the convenience for higher power charging is worth the cost.
+Or you may decide the convenience of higher power charging is worth the cost.

 Consider this combination: